Relational algebra: Implementations

 The first query language to be based on Codd's algebra was Alpha, developed by Dr. Codd himself.
 Subsequently, ISBL was created, and this pioneering work has been acclaimed by many authorities as having shown the way to make Codd's idea into a useful language.
 Business System 12 was a short-lived industry-strength relational DBMS that followed the ISBL example.

 In 1998 Chris Date and Hugh Darwen proposed a language called Tutorial D intended for use in teaching relational database theory, and its query language also draws on ISBL's ideas.
-Rel is an implementation of Tutorial D.
+Rel is an implementation of Tutorial D. Bmg is an implementation of relational algebra in Ruby which closely follows the principles of Tutorial D and The Third Manifesto.

 Even the query language of SQL is loosely based on a relational algebra, though the operands in SQL (tables) are not exactly relations and several useful theorems about the relational algebra do not hold in the SQL counterpart (arguably to the detriment of optimisers and/or users).
 The SQL table model is a bag (multiset), rather than a set.
-For example, the expression $(R \cup S) \setminus T = (R \setminus T) \cup (S \setminus T)$ is a theorem for relational algebra on sets, but not for relational algebra on bags; for a treatment of relational algebra on bags see chapter 5 of the "Complete" textbook by Garcia-Molina, Ullman and Widom.
+For example, the expression $(R \cup S) \setminus T = (R \setminus T) \cup (S \setminus T)$ is a theorem for relational algebra on sets, but not for relational algebra on bags.